Lost-Outpost/sovngarde/CONFIGURATION.md

 + If it is not all activated and sent to the top, shift click to select all, right click and hit enable selected, and then right click and hit send to -> top

 ## Optional Mods

-### SSE Display Tweaks Performance
-By default, a high performance, smooth SSE Display Tweaks is configured.
-It is designed to reduce latency but may cause performance issues on some machines.
-This can be disabled outright.

 ### Widescreen
 I have included the necessary mods to enable widescreen UI support.
 If you play on a widescreen monitor, this can be enabled in the optional mods section.